 Participate with the Referring Worker, the Child, and the Child's Positive Support System in making a team decision when it is appropriate or necessary to move a Child from a SAL cluster setting to an SAL scattered-site setting and vice versa.

-Assist each Child to complete a budget. he Contractor shall not use any of the Child's SAL Stipend.
+Assist each Child to complete a budget.
+If the Contractor owns the scattered site, no more than 30% of the Child’s monthly stipend may go to the Contractor for rent and/or living expenses.
+If the Contractor does not own the scattered site facility, the Contractor shall not use any of the Child's SAL Stipend.
 The Contractor shall:

 Ensure that each Child served in the SAL Foster Care program receives their monthly SAL Stipend payment and, if needed, their SAL Start-Up Allowance.